Aerial warfare during Operation Barbarossa: Two Luftflotten against Kiev

-KG 3 and KG 53 destroyed the rail stations at Chernogov, 160 kilometres to the south as Guderian broke through the weak Soviet flank, at the junction of the 13th and 40th Soviet Armies, advancing 96 kilometres in the first day and seized bridgeheads at Novhorod-Siverskyi.
+KG 3 and KG 53 destroyed the rail stations at Chernigov, 160 kilometres to the south as Guderian broke through the weak Soviet flank, at the junction of the 13th and 40th Soviet Armies, advancing 96 kilometres in the first day and seized bridgeheads at Novhorod-Siverskyi.
 Kirponos, commanding VVS South-Western Front ordered his forces against the bridgehead at Gornostaypol, but lost 33 of his aircraft in the process.
 One IL-2 of the 74th Attack Aviation Regiment did knock out the bridgehead with one hit.
 The loss of the bridge seriously delayed the advance of the German Sixth Army.
 Meanwhile, 210 Attack Aviation Regiment attacked the bridgehead at Dnepropetrovsk.
 It claimed several tanks and 13 German vehicles.
 The Romanian, Hungarian, Italian and Slovakian air units were involved in the combats.
 The 22 Gruppo Caccia had 51 Macchi C.200s on strength and claimed successes for no losses.

 To defeat Guderian, the newly formed Bryansk Front under Andrey Yeremenko sought to encircle Guderian's spearhead.
 It was given the best Soviet equipment, and new T-34 tanks to do the job.
 He was also assigned the new VVS Bryansk Front under Fydor Polynin.
 The front had 464 combat aircraft.
 In August 1941 the new Stavka Reserves, indicated the Soviet ability to replace losses, including six RAG (Reserve Aviation Groups) equipped with the most modern aircraft.
 It was also supplemented by aircraft from flight schools, from the Transcaucasus Military District, from the Moscow PVO and the naval air forces.
 The VVS formations suffered high losses against the veteran German formations, JG 51, losing 35 aircraft on 27 August.
 Fliegerkorps II's bombers delayed reinforcements through interdiction.
 But when the Soviets did strike on 29 August, it compelled Guderian to go over to the defensive.

 Fliegerkorps II attacked the Chernigov bridgeheads to slow down Soviet reinforcements while SKG 210 provided close air support.
 The VVS was in constant action against German bridgeheads on airfields.
 At the end of August, Luftflotte 4 was down to 320 bombers, around 100 operational fighters, and 35 reconnaissance machines.
 The VVS North-Western Front and Southern possessed 493 bombers, 473 fighters and 20 reconnaissance aircraft.
 Most were concentrated in the first Front.
 The VVS Southern Front could muster only 119 serviceable machines.
 Its units had sustained heavy losses in the past four weeks.
 As Guderian reached the Seym river, halfway between Kiev and Kursk, JG 3 and the Slovak 12 Letka, under the command of Ivan Haluznicky, were concentrated in order to protect them, and were involved in intense air battles with the 249th Fighter Aviation Regiment.